 - Promote HIV/Hepatitis/TB/STD testing and access to health services

 - Reduce stigma

-It was started in 2010 by Augustus Woyah and several community leaders – Sekani Nkhata, former President of the Zambian Association of New England (ZANE), Scott Mbaka, Head Coach of the Cameroonian local soccer team, and Mohamed Ndjikam, Cameroonian community leader.
+It was started in 2010 by Augustus Woyah and coaches from several local African soccer teams – Sekani Nkhata, former President of the Zambian Association of New England (ZANE), Scott Mbaka, Head Coach of the Cameroonian local soccer team, and Mohamed Ndjikam, Cameroonian community leader.
 The AHC was first organized as a six-team tournament – Uganda, Kenya, Ghana, Zambia, Liberia, and Cameroon were represented.
 The event witnessed remarkable growth in 2012, as the number of participating teams increased to twelve, with six new teams representing Nigeria, Togo, Guinea, Cape Verde, Sierra Leone, and Ivory Coast entering the tournament.